A University of Wolverhampton lecturer has compiled a Christmas songbook for schools and community groups during the festive period.

 The forty seasonal songs and arrangements can be used for all occasions, including school concerts, Advent and Christmas services and carol-singing.
 All songs are supported by a comprehensive lesson/rehearsal plan and a CD with backing tracks.

 Kevin said: “Organising and arranging musical concerts can often be time-consuming which led me to think that a structured songbook would be really useful for schools and community groups.

 “The songbook contains 40 fabulous carols and songs are ideal for children aged 7 to 11 and beyond – including a number of newly composed songs - and there’s a vast range of styles, from warm-up chants and traditional music to folk, jazz and rap.

 “There’s also a chapter devoted to fun partner-songs ideal for whole school assemblies or when combining choirs.”

 The songbook is available to order online and advance copies have already been ordered from as far away as Australia.
 Full recordings of all the songs are also available from the OUP companion website.

-The book will officially be launched at a ‘Christmas Festival of Voices’ attended by 200 local children on Monday 4th December at 1.30pm at St Matthew’s Church in Walsall (WS1 3DG).
+The book was officially launched at a ‘Christmas Festival of Voices’ attended by 200 local children early in December at St Matthew’s Church in Walsall.